YungShengLu/pd2-2048/README.md

-# 2048
+# Classic 2048

 This repository is a project in NCKU course "Program Design 2".

 ---
 ## Abstract

 This project is a simple implementation of popular game 2048.
-In this project, I developed a new style, China dynasty, to enjoy this game.
+In addition, I also developed a new style, China dynasty, in this project.

 This repository is going to implement the popular game "2048" in C++ with Qt.
 Interestly, This project is developed a new style, China dynasty, to enjoy this game.
 Qt is a cross-platform application development framework written in C++ for desktop, embedded and mobile.
 Supported Platforms include Linux, OS X, Windows, VxWorks, QNX, Android, iOS, BlackBerry, Sailfish OS and others.